 Divorce puts many personal relationships to the test, and not all will survive.
 Friends and family will have an opinion to share, surprise you with their comments or judgments.
 Many will feel they have to take sides.

-Hence, divorce often leads to the deterioration of relationships that seemed strong and unbreakable.
+This way, divorce often leads to the deterioration of relationships that seemed strong and unbreakable.
 Also, people who are divorcing often change and reinvent themselves, seeking a different social circle and support system.

-Divorce has an emotional and financial toll.
+A divorce takes an emotional and financial toll.
 However, it is not the only choice for couples seeking to start anew.
 Other alternatives to divorce include: